SVP™ for Immune Tolerance

 - An immunotoxin for mesothelioma and other cancers,

 - Gene therapies for rare inborn errors of metabolism, and

 - Partnerships and license agreements for a range of other applications.

 Selecta’s antigen‑specific SVP tolerance programs utilize SVP‑Rapamycin, the company’s biodegradable nanoparticle encapsulating the immunomodulator rapamycin.
-SVP‑Rapamycin is co‑administered at the beginning of therapy with a biologic drug to mitigate the formation of ADAs without altering the drug or its dose regimen.
+SVP‑Rapamycin is co‑administered with a biologic drug to mitigate the formation of ADAs without altering the drug or its dose regimen.

 Each pairing of SVP‑Rapamycin with a biologic drug offers the potential for a new proprietary product candidate that can be separately patented, approved and marketed.

-The image above depicts a model of how SVP-Rapamycin would enter a lymph node and be taken up by a dendritic cell.
+The image above depicts a model of how SVP-Rapamycin would enter a lymph node and be taken up by dendritic cells.
 Both the biologic drug and SVP-Rapamycin are designed to be taken up and processed by dendritic cells in a manner that induces regulatory T cells, which can block the activation of helper T cells, mitigating the formation of ADAs in an antigen-specific manner.